-5. Plans for Future Periods
+6. Plans for Future Periods

-The major focus is to maintain full occupancy of the home and to develop further the outreach service.
+The major focus of the new group of trustees is to maintain full occupancy of the home and to develop further the outreach service.
 The emphasis on staff training will continue as will the development of activities to improve further the social opportunities and participation of residents.